 ALI COBBY ECKERMANN

 Ali Cobby Eckermann’s first collection little bit long time was written in the desert and launched her literary career in 2009.
 Her works have been published in various languages, and she has travelled widely to showcase Aboriginal poetry overseas.
-In 2013 Ali toured Ireland as Aust.
-Poetry Ambassador and won the Kenneth Slessor Prize for Poetry and Book Of The Year (NSW) for Ruby Moonlight, a massacre verse novel.
-In 2014 Ali was the inaugural recipient of the Tungkunungka Pintyanthi Fellowship at Adelaide Writers Week, and the first Aboriginal Australian writer to attend the International Writing Program at University of Iowa.
-Her memoir Too Afraid To Cry was launched in New Delhi India in 2015, on her way to Jaipur Literature Festival.
-In 2016 Ali presented a Keynote at the Active Aesthetics conference in Berkeley California.
-In 2017 Ali receives a Windham-Campbell Award from Yale University.
+In 2013, Ali toured Ireland as Australian Poetry Ambassador and won the Kenneth Slessor Prize for Poetry and Book Of The Year (NSW) for Ruby Moonlight, a massacre verse novel.
+In 2014, Ali was the inaugural recipient of the Tungkunungka Pintyanthi Fellowship at Adelaide Writers Week, and the first Aboriginal Australian writer to attend the International Writing Program at University of Iowa.
+Her memoir Too Afraid To Cry was launched in New Delhi, India, in 2015, on her way to Jaipur Literature Festival.
+In 2016, Ali presented a keynote at the Active Aesthetics Conference in Berkeley, California.
+In 2017, Ali received a Windham-Campbell Award from Yale University.

-Ali was the Indigenous PIR from 17-27th August for a 1.5 week residency.
-During this period she will conduct a free poetry workshop for community and A Night By The Fire (open to all) at kuril dhagun, public workshop and readings as part of Quandamooka Festival, be part of a free public In-Conversation with the 2017 Arts Queensland Poet in Residence at QAGOMA, deliver QPF2017’s Opening Night keynote address as well as being part of other feature readings & panels at QPF2017.
-Key dates are:
+Ali was the Indigenous Poet in Residence from 17-27th August for a 1.5 week residency.
+During this period she conducted a free poetry workshop for community and A Night By The Fire (open to all) at kuril dhagun, public workshop and readings as part of Quandamooka Festival, was part of a free public In Conversation with the 2017 Arts Queensland Poet in Residence at QAGOMA, delivered QPF2017’s Opening Night keynote address as well as being part of other feature readings and panels at QPF 2017.